WELCOME TO PALMS CARES

 • Confirmation of Secured Program Funding

-• Signed Letter (schools, tribal and city governments only)
+• Signed Letter of support from organization leadership (schools, tribal and city governments only).

 • Quotes/Bids (if applicable)